wormtable/wormtable/docs/source/tutorial.rst

 ---------
 VCF-Utils
 ---------
-We have also provided three utilities (in the directory vcf-utils.py) which will allow a user to use wormtable with VCF format files immediately.
-These scripts demonstrate the efficiency of using wormtable with VCF files and are described breifly below.
+We have also provided three utilities (in the directory examples/vcf-utils) which will allow a user to use wormtable with VCF format files immediately.
+These scripts demonstrate the efficiency of using wormtable with VCF files and are described briefly below.

 snp-filter.py
 -------------